cmhamel/automesh/book/introduction.md

 range could be `[0, 1, 2, 3, 4]`.
 The integers do not need to be sequential,
 so a range, for example, of `[4, 501, 2]` is valid, but not conventional.
-The number of rows that compose the SPN file equals the number of voxels used to construct a 3D semantic segmentation.
+The number of rows that compose the SPN file equals the number of voxels used to construct a 3D segmentation.
 Axis order (for example, `x`, `y`, then `z`; or, `z`, `y`, `x`, etc.) is not implied by the SPN structure;
 so additional data, typically provided through a configuration file, is needed to uniquely interpret the pixel tile and voxel stack order